enunezs/DiegeticGazeControl/README.md

 # Prerequisites

-- Pupil Neon Glasses OR a webcam, ideally an external one.
+- Pupil Neon Glasses, Tobii Glasses Pro 2 OR a webcam, ideally an external (USB) one.
-- Optionally, Docker, for a quick start.
+- Optionally for a quick start, Docker.
 [Install Docker here](https://docs.docker.com/get-docker/)
 - Print the sample control interface on paper (see [here](/src/diegetic_button_pkg/printables/)).

----

 # Installation